-7. Functionsï
+7. Functions

-The open-access textbook Deep R Programming by Marek Gagolewski is, and will remain, freely available for everyoneâs enjoyment (also in PDF).
+This open-access textbook is, and will remain, freely available for everyone’s enjoyment (also in PDF; a paper copy can also be ordered).
 It is a non-profit project.
-This book is still a work in progress.
-Beta versions of Chapters 1â12 are already complete, but there will be more.
-In the meantime, any bug/typos reports/fixes are appreciated.
-Although available online, it is a whole course; it should be read from the beginning to the end.
+Although available online, it is a whole course, and should be read from the beginning to the end.
 Refer to the Preface for general introductory remarks.
-Also, check out my other book, Minimalist Data Wrangling with Python [20].
+Any bug/typo reports/fixes are appreciated.
+Make sure to check out Minimalist Data Wrangling with Python [27], too.

 sum(1:10) # invoking `sum` on a specific argument